getify/foi-lang/Expressive.md

 **Foi** does make `defn` relatively lightweight, especially compared to JavaScript's `function` syntax.
 But something more important is happening.

-**Foi** does not want you to burden you with *any function definition syntax* merely to express a common adapter pattern.
+**Foi** does not want to burden you with *any function definition syntax* merely to express a common adapter pattern.

 Instead, **Foi** provides many syntactic affordances in places where most FP languages would require a wrapping lambda: to partially apply arguments, skip argument positions, reverse argument order, invoke operators as functions, negate predicates, spread tuple values into calls, or route a pipeline topic into a specific argument position.